 Tips on making the best Pomegranate Martini EVER

-Here are a few insider tips that will pave the way for a Pomegranate Vodka Martini that will be the talk of the town (or your supper club at least!):
+Here are a few insider tips that will pave the way for a cocktail that will be the talk of the town (or your supper club at least!):

 • Chill your glasses.
-Put your glasses in the freezer for ten minutes before you serve up your Pomegranate Martinis.
+Put your glasses in the freezer for ten minutes before you serve up your drinks.
 This will allow the flavours to shine in the best way possible.

 • Choose the best pomegranate juice you can find.
 There are many pomegranate juice blends on the market, but if you really want to push out the boat with this cocktail, look for a 100% pure juice.
 Of course, if you have the time, making the juice yourself would really put it over the top!

 • Serve it up with some salty snacks.
-Pomegranate Martinis are on the sweet side, which means that it pairs very well with salty party snacks.
-Easy options that will go well with this drink include pretzels, roasted nuts (almonds and Brazil nuts especially), nacho chips with homemade guacamole, as well as crackers with hummus.
+These cocktails are on the sweet side, which means that they pair well with salty party snacks.
+Easy options to choose include pretzels, roasted nuts (almonds and Brazil nuts especially), nacho chips with homemade guacamole, as well as crackers with hummus.

 When to serve a Pomegranate Martini?

-Because this Martini is the simplest recipe ever, it lends itself to easy entertaining.
-It’s easily scale up and made into jugs.
-Serve this simple recipe to wow your crowd with this impressive colourful cocktail!
-It’s a quick aperitif to serve with the salty snacks we mention, when friends pop by, or at your next book club or garden picnic.
+Because this Martini is the simplest recipe ever, it’s a great choice for when you’re entertaining guests.
+It’s easy to scale up and is always a crowd-pleaser!
+It’s a quick aperitif to serve when friends pop by, or at your next book club or garden picnic.

-Speaking of parties, if you’re looking for a cocktail that makes a great party batch, the Pomegranate Martini should definitely be on your list.
+Speaking of parties, if you’re looking for a cocktail that makes a great party batch, this easy clinker should definitely be on your list.
 To serve around 6 people, we recommend a batch of at least 12 drinks.
 This means your recipe will look as follows:

 Combine all of this in a large serving bowl and add ice just before your guests arrive.
 To ensure that the drink won’t water down too much, you can prepare a big block of ice by freezing water in a mixing bowl.
 We recommend adding a few lemon peels if you do – it looks really lovely!